michael-pellegrini/jupyter_notebook_docker/README.md

 (base) root@4c3a707e0f87:/# exit
 ```

-`docker restart jupyter`
+`docker restart <ContainerName`

-Restart Web browser before logging in, if you logged in with default password.
+If you logged in with default password.
+Restart Web browser before logging in again or clear cache.

 ### Docker-compose.yml
 ```